Healthy@Home

 We are leading the way in the housing sector by managing a groundbreaking project to improve the health and wellbeing of our customers.

-The collaboration with Mersey Care NHS Foundation Trust sees us integrating our social housing data - such as living conditions, property types, accessibility and localities where people live - into official health records.
+The collaboration with Mersey Care NHS Foundation Trust sees us integrating our social housing data - such as property types, accessibility and energy efficiency ratings - into official health records.

 The rationale behind this initiative is clear: people’s health is intricately linked to their living conditions.